Tipton, Indiana: Canton becomes Tipton

 In 1845, a post office was going to be established in Canton.
 However, this did not proceed because it was discovered that there was a town already named Canton in the state, which was founded in 1838.
 The town was renamed Tipton, after John Tipton, a veteran of the Battle of Tippecanoe and the War of 1812.
 He was also the leader of the Indiana Rangers.
 Tipton served as United States Senator for Indiana from 1831 until shortly before his death in 1839.
 Finally, a post office was founded and John S. Ressler became the first postmaster.

-Early Tipton was a mess, with log cabins and poorly built homes riddling the streets and not following the platting.
+Early Tipton was unorganized, with log cabins and poorly built homes riddling the streets and not following the platting.
 Cows wandered through town and wild game was chased by residents through the streets.
 It was very rural.
 There was no telegraph or steam train, so communication with areas outside of the area were rare during this time.
 Residents lived mainly on hunting.
 Agriculture was poorly developed.
 Tipton was also known for flooding and mud, with people having to frequently walk through flood waters and swamp-like areas to get from house to house during wet seasons.
 By 1850, the population doubled and a physician, Isaac Parker, had founded his practice in the city.